Garretts Bend, West Virginia

+History

+Long before European settlement, the valleys and ridges surrounding present-day Garretts Bend were used by Indigenous peoples, including Shawnee, Delaware (Lenape), and other Native American groups who traveled the waterways of western Virginia for hunting, fishing, and trade.
+The Coal River watershed served as an important transportation corridor linking the interior Appalachian Mountains to the Kanawha Valley.
+European explorers first documented the Coal River in 1742, when John Peter Salling reported extensive coal deposits along its banks.

+Following the American Revolution, settlers gradually moved into the upper Coal River region.
+By around 1800, mills and small farming communities had begun to appear along the Coal River and at Upper Falls, which developed into an early center of commerce and transportation.
+Timber and agricultural products from the surrounding valleys were floated downstream to settlements along the Kanawha River.
+Beginning in the early nineteenth century, coal from the upper Coal River basin also became an increasingly important resource.

+The earliest permanent settlers of the Garretts Bend area included the Pauley, Hayzlett, McCoy, and Garrett families, whose descendants remained prominent in the community for generations.
+According to local tradition, the Pauley family established the first homestead in the area in 1798.
+The community later developed around the confluence of the Hayzlett Fork, Williams Fork, and Trace Fork of the Mud River, reflecting the influence of these founding families on the area’s geography and settlement patterns.

+During the nineteenth century, Garretts Bend remained closely connected to the broader Coal River region and to Upper Falls.
+Residents relied on subsistence agriculture, timbering, gristmills, and river transportation, which linked isolated communities in present-day Lincoln County to markets along the Kanawha River.

 A 1909 topographical survey map shows about a dozen structures spread out along the creek and its various tributaries, including a church on the south side of Garretts Bend Road just west of where the highway crosses the Hayzlett Fork.
 In 1933, a similar number of structures is located in the same vicinity, although some of those from 1909 no longer exist.
 The church is gone, but a schoolhouse sits on a point of land surrounded by the bend.
-The schoolhouse is still there in 1958 and 1978, and Elizabeth Church is located near the site of the 1909 church.
+The schoolhouse is still there in 1958 and 1978, and Elizabeth Missionary Baptist Church is located near the site of the 1909 church.
 (Note: For unknown reasons, the words "Elizabeth Church" are located by the schoolhouse, but the church itself is shown further south, along the main highway.)
 The Garretts Bend Post Office was established in 1876, and maintained until 1965, when it was discontinued, and the mail redirected to Hamlin.